Crafts, particularly arms and and armor are my passion. My introduction to arms and armor was through fantasy, particularly

 classics like J.R.R.
 Tolkien and C.S.
 Lewis, as well as the works of

-opportunity of see real arms and armor up close.
-I decided some time in
+opportunity to see real arms and armor up close.
+I decided sometime in

-high school I needed a sword and some armor, just in case.
+high school that I needed a sword and some armor, just in case.
 So with some

 advice from my family and a copy of "Arms and Armor of the Medieval

-Chemistry) I quickly got involved in medieval reenactment.
-In the SCA
+Chemistry), I quickly got involved in medieval reenactment through the SCA

-out there.
-I think of armoring as foremost a practical endeavor as well
+I think of crafts foremost as a practical endeavor, as well

 materials extensively in my work.
-While in graduate school
+While I do most of my work for

 "What advantage the carpenter of Nazareth gathered from his bench, is